2016 St. Louis Cardinals season: Alex Reyes to make first MLB start

 Alex Reyes, 21, will make his first MLB start at home on August 27, while Mike Leake recovers from a case of the shingles.
 He turns 22 on August 29.
 As a reliever, he has pitched 9 1/3 innings, has held opponents to five hits and no runs.
 He's struck out 13 and walked four.
 In 14 starts with Triple-A Memphis this season, Reyes went 2–3 with a 5.23 ERA and 1.454 WHIP.
 Though he averaged 12.5 strikeouts per nine innings, Reyes was often hampered by a lack of efficiency and lapses in command.
 Nevertheless, his repertoire—highlighted by a fastball that can reach triple digits, a curveball and changeup—makes him one of the franchise's most hyped prospects in years.
 Reyes ranked by MLB Pipeline as the Cardinals' No. 1 prospect and as the eighth-best prospect in baseball.
 Leake, who is 9–9 with a 4.56 ERA, had not previously missed a start this season.

 As of August 27, with Carlos Martinez, 24 (born on Sep.
 21), Alex Reyes, 21 (born on Aug.
 29), and Luke Weaver, 23, (born on Aug.
-21) all in the rotation, the Cardinals have three of the most exciting young starting pitching talents in baseball.
+21) all in the rotation, the Cardinals have three of the most young starting pitching talents in baseball.

 Reyes' start on August 27, at home against the Oakland Athletics showed his potential giving up only two hits (both singles), striking out four and giving up just one run, but also weak spots with lack of command a key factor in his giving up four walks and long innings.
 He pitched 4 2/3 innings, throwing 89 pitches.
 His fastball hit 100 mph, has an above-average curve, and mixed in 22 changeups which manager Mike Matheny described as "incredible."
 Another bright side was starting his major league career with 14 scoreless innings, snapped in that fifth inning.
 His ERA is now an impressive 0.64 over 14 innings in six games (1 Win, 1 Save), striking out 17, walking eight, giving up seven hits for a 1.07 WHIP.
 In the game, the team blew a 2–1 lead in the eighth inning, losing 2–3.